 COVID-19 case confirmed at Saskatoon high school

-SASKATOON -- A positive COVID-19 case has been found at a local Saskatoon high school, according to Greater Saskatoon Catholic Schools (GSCS).
+Rows of desks are seen in an empty classroom in Regina's Campbell Collegiate.
+August 25, 2020.
+(Gareth Dillistone/CTV News)

+SASKATOON -- Greater Saskatoon Catholic Schools (GSCS) says a case of COVID-19 has been confirmed at St. Joseph High School.

-On Thursday, the Saskatchewan Health Authority (SHA) informed the division of a case at Bishop Murray High School, GSCS said in a media release.
+The Saskatchewan Health Authority informed the division of the coronavirus case on Monday, GSCS said in a media release.

-The high school is working with public health to notify parents and caregivers.
+The division said it is working with Public Health to notify parents and caregivers.

-The risk of exposure for anyone not considered a close contact remains low, the division said
+Risk of exposure for anyone not considered a close contact remains low, GSCS said.